Want to give your style a boost? Put your hair up and handle it – literally.

 The low side pony

-The low side pony is great as it lets you wear your hear loosely, without having to tug on your hairline too tight.
+The low side pony is great as it lets you wear your hair loosely, without having to tug on your hairline too tight.
 Using a braid off to the side adds a little drama and leaving a few strands loose around the face make for a versatile look.

 Short hair, don’t care